 If you’re running into issues with third-party applications after installing an iOS 9 update, you’ll want to try a few things before throwing your phone against a wall or deleting the app entirely.

 First, see if there is a recent update for your app.
 Developers have been rolling out iOS 9 support updates that could help.
 For instance, Google recommends iOS 9.3.2 to those encountering connection issues with its Google app.

-ed a number of them and we haven’t run into any major problems with our apps.
-Make sure you read reviews on the App Store first though.
+ed a number of these updates and we haven’t run into any major problems with our apps.
+Make sure you read reviews from users on the App Store first though.

 If that doesn’t work, try reinstalling the application.
 This has worked for us and many others in the past and it’s worth a shot.
-Make sure your data is backed up before you do this though.
+Make sure your data is backed up before you do this.

 If that doesn’t work, contact the developer and tell them about your problem so that they can address it in a future update.